jreybert/vimagit/README.md

 Default value is 1.
 > let g:magit_default_fold_level=[012]

+#### g:magit_auto_foldopen

+When stage/unstage a hunk, cursor goes to the closest hunk in the same section.
+This option automatically opens the fold of the hunk cursor has jump to.
+Default value is 1.
+> let g:magit_auto_foldopen=[01]

 #### g:magit_default_sections

 With this variable, the user is able to choose which sections are displayed in magit